-You see, we have become so inured by Christmas Card pictures of this event that I think we sometimes miss the picture as it is presented in the gospels.
+And so I think it is an excellent time to pause, to take a deep breath, and to reflect on what's at the heart of all of the celebrations - to contemplate "the reason for the season" as some faithful express it.
+We have become so immersed into the cultural celebration of Christmas and inured by Christmas Card pictures of this event that I think we sometimes miss the picture as it is presented in the gospels.
 When we think of Christmas what usually comes to mind are lovely pastoral pictures of a hillside, after-dusk starlit skies, sheep softly grazing or lying still, shepherds standing around a little fire, often camels and wise men and a star, light spilling out from the window or door of a stable in the village down in the valley.
-I'm sure we can all remember cards with those lovely pictures.
+I'm sure we can all remember cards with those lovely pictures - and we're eagerly anticipating the children from the Sunday School presenting us with their dynamic version of this tableau a little later in today's service.

-However, the gospel paints a simpler yet more spectacular picture; a picture that has all the rough edges of real life, rough edges that provide a sharper and clearer insight into the magnificence of the event.
+However, in the midst of all the glitter that surrounds us, it is good for us to remember that the gospel paints a simpler yet more spectacular picture; a picture that has all the rough edges of real life, rough edges that provide a sharper and clearer insight into the glorious magnificence of this grace-filled event.
 Sometimes we need to strip away all the soft niceness of the Christmas card image of that night, and see it the way the gospel presents it.

 I have to admit that when I read and reread the familiar passage from Luke that tells of the meeting of the angel and the shepherds, I had a really good chuckle.
-Now I know that may sound irreverent, and I assure you I understand at least as well as anyone how serious and significant this incident was, but there still is a wondrous Monty Python kind of delicious humour about the way it happened.
+I know that may sound irreverent and even inappropriate, but I assure you I understand at least as well as anyone how serious and significant this incident was, but there is still a wondrous Monty Python kind of delicious humour about the way it happened.

-So, pause with me for half a moment (no, don't fall asleep!) and picture the scene the way the gospel presents it.
+So, pause with me for half a moment and picture the scene the way the gospel presents it.
 Shepherds, living in the fields, keeping watch over their flocks by night.
-Shepherds - these were not the sweet young men we normally think of when we imagine favourite grandsons.
+Shepherds - now recall that these were not the sweet young men we normally think of when we imagine favourite grandsons.
 These were real people, living a rough lifestyle.
 Rough, tough people accustomed to a hard and difficult life looking after sheep.
 They were not a pleasant gang of people but more like the kind of crowd you'd cross the street to avoid, especially at night.

-Suddenly, standing in front of these tough shepherds is an angel of the Lord.
+Suddenly, an angel of the Lord stands in front of these tough shepherds.
 Now we don't get much in the way of pictures in the gospels about angels, but from the description "the glory of the Lord shone around them" I think we can safely imagine that angels look pretty clean, pretty pure, well, sort of 'pretty', 'beautiful', 'handsome' if you prefer.
 This angel provides quite the opposite image of the shepherds, and the image of these two coming together was what caused me to chuckle.
 Here's this rough, tough crowd of shepherds facing a perfect, glowing angel.
-Think of a ballet dancer suddenly appearing in the middle of a bunch of coal miners coming off shift, except here the fear and the trembling was all felt by the shepherds.
+Think of a male ballet dancer, costumed in a tutu, suddenly appearing in the middle of a bunch of coal miners coming off shift.
+Yes, we can understand there would be plenty of fear and trembling, except here the fear and the trembling was all felt by the shepherds.
 "They were terrified", the gospel tells us.
 I guess so!